-About a year ago my girlfriend Jess and I moved back to New York City after six years in Seattle.
-In Seattle we cooked all of the time, and we loved all of the delicious flavors we could create at every meal.
-When we got back to NYC, life became so much more NYC.
+Making the change from Seattle to NYC meant that life became so much more action-packed.
 Happy hour on Tuesday, a friends’ band playing on Wednesday, gallery openings on Thursday.
 Sure, it’s a lot of fun, but it seemed like we were living off of expensive meals and quick falafels.
 We were never cooking for ourselves.

 Let me now share with you my Trello meal planning board.
-It’s full of recipes from my favorite food blogs.
-You can check it out here: Brian’s Meal Planning Board
+It's full of recipes from my favorite food blogs.
+You can check it out below:

 Feel free to copy this board and expand upon it with your favorite recipes, or use it as a source of inspiration as you create a board of your own.
 So how do you create the perfect meal plan in Trello?

 Converting Recipes From Bookmarks Into Cards

 Everyone who likes to cook probably has a few or a few hundred food blogs that they like to read for recipes and inspiration, and we have all probably bookmarked our fair share of recipes with good chef-like intentions, of course!
 But as we all know, so many of those recipes fall by the wayside.
 Turning those recipes into Trello cards with just a few simple steps, brought a cornucopia of easily accessible meal options right into my life.